jbestanislao/lex-twiliovoice/README.md

 # lex-twiliovoice
-Integration of Amazon Lex with Twilio Voice Stream (Deployed on AWS Fargate)
+Using Amazon Lex as a conversational interface with Twilio Media Streams